Vicente Dopico Lerner

-Vicente Dopico Lerner (born April 22, 1943, died October 15, 2020) was a Cuban painter.
+Vicente Dopico Lerner (April 22, 1943 – October 15, 2020) was a Cuban painter.
 Dopico Lerner also wrote on Latin American art and was the director of the Cuban Museum of Art and Culture in Miami.

 Education

 Lerner received a B.A and a M.A. in fine arts from St. Thomas University in Miami and studied visual arts, watercolor, drawing, painting and design at the Art Students League of New York in Manhattan.

 Exhibitions

 Solo exhibitions

 His artistic works had been exhibited in Galería Arawak in Santo Domingo, Dominican Republic in 1994.
 In 1995 in Viva Galería in New York City.
 In 1997 he had an exhibition in the Museo de Arte Moderno, Santo Domingo, Dominican Republic and in 2001 in Havana, Cuba he showed at the Convento de San Francisco de Asís.

 Collective exhibitions

 He participated in an exhibition at the Cuban Museum Art and Culture in Miami, Florida in 1977.
 He was also involved in an exhibition displayed in the Society of Fine Arts in Tallahassee, Florida in 1987.
 In 1993, at the Watercolor Art Council, New Orleans, Louisiana.
 Three years later, he showed his works in the Instituto de Cultura Puertoriqueña in San Juan, Puerto Rico.